Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 ###Create our project

 Now that we have node installed, it's time to create our project folder.
 I'll do `mkdir todo` and then `cd` into it.
 You can name it anything you'd like.
 The way npm packages work is very simple.
-Every module has a `package.json` file.
+Every module has a `package.json`.
 This file includes any dependencies you may need inside of your React app.
 To get started, run `npm init` inside of your project folder.
 Go through the steps, you should end up with something like this:

 ```js
 {